jensen-benard/rotary-inverted-pendulum/README.md

 🖥️ **Code** - Mathematical Model, Simulation, Control Implementation on Arduino Uno.

 ## Usage
 This repository is intended as a reference for anyone interested in control systems and the rotary inverted pendulum.
 While it is not actively maintained, all code and documentation are provided to be used as you wish.
+Follow the [project details](#projectdetails) to learn how to use the contents of this repository.

-## Project Details
+## Project Details <a id='projectdetails'></a>
 ### Hardware
 ### Assembly
 ### Programming